 Ohio’s all too familiar with the dangers of cycling.
 In fact, based on the most recent National Highway Traffic Safety Administration – and as published on by 24/7 Wall Street – Columbus, Ohio, ranks as the sixth most dangerous city in the nation for cyclists.

-If you’ve been in an accident that’s left you seriously injured, don’t hesitate to get in touch with a personal injury lawyer as quickly as possible.
+If you have been in an accident that has left you seriously injured, do not hesitate to get in touch with a personal injury lawyer as quickly as possible.

 Ohio and Kentucky Accident Trends